 - you have paid the fee

 Approaching us should be a last resort.
 See the government publication Over the garden hedge for advice on steps you can take to negotiate with your neighbour.
-High hedges: complaining to the council also has more information on lodging a formal complaint.

 Who can register a complaint?